SkooveLearn PianoDownload on the App Store

 Electronic integration: If you have access to a keyboard with electronic capabilities, experiment with layering different sounds and effects.
 Practice playing along with a backing track or creating your own electronic accompaniments.

-Extended techniques: Explore extended piano techniques, such as plucking the strings inside the piano, using the sustain pedal to create a wash of sound, or preparing the piano with objects to alter its timbre.
+Extended techniques: Explore extended piano techniques, such as plucking the strings inside the piano, using the piano pedals to create a wash of sound, or preparing the piano with objects to alter its timbre.
 These techniques can add an exciting new dimension to your playing.

 Get inspiration from some of Ludovico Einaudi’s top pieces in the video below, as you master playing contemporary piano.